 In fact, it looked so foreboding and impenetrable that no one even tried to test it.
 Its appearance and reputation alone were enough to deter any would-be attackers from tempting their fate.
 Yet despite its lack of action, the military continued to maintain the fortress for centuries until they eventually abandoned it in 1979.

 Now, only urban explorers infiltrate the stalwart structure.
 Most make their way inside via the land, though those with access to a boat can try their hand at squeezing in through the sea-facing entrance.
 The fortress’s surprisingly airy interior is remarkably well-preserved, making it easy to imagine you, too, are a member of one of the various armies that occupied its walls during its many centuries of use.

 Know Before You Go

-The only way to make it to the fortress is via the official boat tour from Sibenik Riva.
-The fortress is not yet accessible by a footpath from Sv.
-Nikola beach because the land entrance is under construction.
-The only entrance is the one from the sea.
+The only way to make it into the fortress is via the official boat tour from Sibenik Riva.

 Though the only entrance is the one from the sea, the recent construction of a foot bridge allows hikers to reach the south wall.
 It connects to a small island that in turn connects with the fort via a rocky path.
 There is no entry to the fort from this side, however with these walkways hikers can get right up to and touch the building.